Derived stem: Synchronic examples

 The following two tables show the full paradigm of templates for the nine most common Arabic stems and the seven most common Hebrew stems, and illustrate some of the different meanings and functions that stems can have.

 The first column gives the traditional stem abbreviation used by Comparative Semiticists and the second column gives typical stem names used in Arabic and Hebrew grammars; the Arabic system uses Roman numerals, and the Hebrew uses binyanim forms with the root letters √p-ʕ-l (with p sometimes becoming f by begadkefat).
 The next columns give the canonical functions of each stem, and their templates (the three Cs stand in for the three Consonants of the root, and V stands for some Vowel).
 Finally, the meaning and form of the stems with the √k-t-b root is given in the 3rd person masculine singular perfect, which lacks inflectional affixes.

 The tD Stem for Arabic is not given for the √k-t-b root because it does not occur, illustrating that not each root has an actual form for each stem; in fact, √k-t-b has a more complete stem paradigm than many other roots.

 In each Semitic language, the number of derived stems is different.
-In Hebrew, both biblical and modern, there are seven common ones, and in Arabic there are nine common forms and at least six rare ones; Akkadian has thirteen common patterns, Ugaritic has ten, Syriac has six, some Modern Aramaic languages have two, and so on.
+In Hebrew, both biblical and modern, there are seven common ones, and in Arabic there are nine common forms and at least six rare ones; Akkadian has thirteen common patterns, Ugaritic has ten, Syriac has eight common ones, Modern Aramaic languages range from two-four, and so on.